 * MSCI World Index on track for worst two weeks since June

-* Brent crude eases toward $108 a barrel, gold rises
+* Brent crude falls toward $108 a barrel; gold rises

 By Wanfeng Zhou

-NEW YORK, Dec 13 The U.S. dollar touched a
+NEW YORK, Dec 13 The U.S. dollar hovered near a

 five-year high against the yen and rose against the euro on